DanutaGagua/Some-little-projects/README.md

 ##### 1_direction_ring
 C-realization of one direction ring.
 Can add number to ring, delete i-element after head in ring, sort numbers in ring, watch ring nodes.
 ##### 2_direction_ring
 C-realization of two direction ring.
 Can add number to ring, delete i-element after head in ring, sort and watch numbers in ring clockwise or counter clockwise.

+#### algorithms
+##### sort_by_spiral
+Sorts elements in array by spiral.